Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 }
 ```

-Otherwise, you can show just transactionSummary or transactionEvent events:
+### Show only transactionSummary or transactionEvent events

 ```js
 // This extends the previous example to filter on the type of "transactionSummary"